chialab/dna/docs/properties-and-attributes.md

 ### attribute

 The DOM attribute bound to the property: every time the property had been updated, the new value is reflected to the specified attribute name in the DOM, as well as any attribute change will be synced with the property.
-Property are automatically added to the `observedAttributes` list, unless `attribute: false` is specified.
+Property are automatically added to the `observedAttributes` list if `attribute: true` is specified.

 <aside class="note">